ESTEEM-GenAI-25/vibecoding-intro-KingKJuul/README.md

 - A branded, multi-section marketing site
 - An **AI-powered Q&A chatbot** that answers questions about churn, customer health, and Butter’s vision

-This is not the full Butter product — it is a **conceptual preview** built to communicate the idea to users, investors, or stakeholders.
+This is not the full Butter product, but it is a **conceptual preview** built to communicate the idea to users, investors, or stakeholders.

 ---